NathanPJF/training-lessons/exercises/# Exercise 4: HTML - Id attribute.md

 change to one of the style properties.
 In order to make the page look like the screenshot below, be sure that the font color for everything is set to `white` or `#fff`.

+*Pro tip*: You'll need to change some CSS.
+I have full confidence in you!

 ![https://cdn.shopify.com/s/files/1/0300/9217/files/HTML_Id_exercise.png](https://cdn.shopify.com/s/files/1/0300/9217/files/HTML_Id_exercise.png)